Examples

 The DisplayShelf is completely made out of rectangularWalls().
 It uses a callback to place all the fingerHolesAt() at the right places on the sides.
 While the use of the Boxes.py API is pretty straightforward the calculations needed are a bit more tricky.
 You can use the debug default param to check if you got things right when attempting something like this yourself.

-Note that the front walls and the shelfs form a 90° angle so they work with the default FingerJoints.
+Note that the front walls and the shelves form a 90° angle so they work with the default FingerJoints.

 BinTray